Cap Table & Changelog

 Why Cap Table

-The cap table module allows for easy securities management, and provide investors and other stakeholders with an up to date picture of the ownership structure of the company.
+The cap table module allows for easy securities management and provides investors and other stakeholders with an up-to-date picture of the company’s ownership structure.

 Understanding the elements

 The pie chart displays the five most significant shareholders based on the number of outstanding shares divided by the total outstanding shares, including all share types/classes.

 The information box provides a current snapshot of some of the central aspects of the ownership structure.
 Admins can edit the information box by using the triple-dot button in the top right corner of the box.

 - Total shares are the count of all outstanding shares in the company, incl.
 All share types/classes.

 - Est. share value displays an estimate of the value per share.
 Admins can set a new assessment by clicking “edit” from the triple dot-button.
 To se when the est. share value was updated, users can hover over the information icon.